bugxzhu/specs/data-structures.md

 ### Parameter Encoding

 Parameters to methods get encoded as described in the [basic types](#basic-type-encodings) section below, and then put into a CBOR encoded array.
+(TODO: thinking about this, it might make more sense to just have `Params` be an array of things)

 ### Signing